purescript-contrib/purescript-optparse/README.md

 ### Option readers

-Options and Arguments require a way to interpret the string passed on the command line to the type desired.
-The `str` and `auto` *readers* are the most common way, but one can also create a custom reader that doesn't use the `Read` type class or return a `String`, and use it to parse the option.
+Options and Arguments require a way to interpret the string passed on the command line to the type desired. `str`, `int`, `number` and `boolean` are Built in *readers*, but one can also create a custom reader and use it to parse the option.
 A custom reader is a value in the `ReadM` monad.

-We provide the `eitherReader :: (String -> Either String a) -> ReadM a` convenience function to help create these values, where a `Left` will hold the error message for a parse failure.
+We provide the `eitherReader :: forall a.
+(String -> Either String a) -> ReadM a` convenience function to help create these values, where a `Left` will hold the error message for a parse failure.